InstantQuick/AzureFunctionsForSharePoint/APIDocs/articles/ClientConfiguration.md

 ## Manual Creation and Configuration in Azure
 Click the image below to watch the video.

+**Note the video is already out of date with respect to function names and config file format, but if you use the structure of the sample config file you should be fine.**

 [![Alt text](https://img.youtube.com/vi/MsPlqNNkqXM/0.jpg)](https://www.youtube.com/watch?v=MsPlqNNkqXM)

 ## Creating and Configuring a SharePoint Add-in